Far Cry 5: Plot

 The Deputy arrives in the Whitetail Mountains to find the Whitetail Militia already at war with Joseph's older brother Jacob.
 Jacob recruits and trains the cult's members using The Platters' song "Only You (And You Alone)", which he uses to trigger an altered state of consciousness in the recruits and carry out his commands.
-Jacob subjects the Deputy to the same conditioning and successfully breaks them, hypnotizing them into killing the Whitetail's leader Eli Palmer (Patrick Garrow) to cripple the resistance.
+Jacob subjects the Deputy to the same conditioning and successfully breaks him, hypnotizing him into killing the Whitetail's leader Eli Palmer (Patrick Garrow) to cripple the resistance.
 The surviving militia hold Jacob responsible and the Deputy confronts him in the mountains.
 As he dies, Jacob reflects on how empires rise and fall, and predicts that America will suffer the same fate if it is not prepared.
 The Deputy retrieves Jacob's bunker key, rescues Pratt and floods the bunker.

 Faith, a collaborator and "sister" of the Seeds, oversees the production of Bliss in Henbane River.
 The hallucinatory effects of Bliss puts its victims in a trance-like state and staying under its influence for too long makes them vulnerable to Faith's hypnotic manipulation.
 The Deputy reunites with Whitehorse and joins the Cougars, based in the Hope County Jail.
 Whitehorse informs the Deputy that Burke has been captured and is now under the influence of the Bliss.
 The Deputy repeatedly encounters Faith, who attempts to persuade the Deputy to join her and live in paradise.
 The Deputy resists her and rescues Burke, unaware that he has been hypnotized.
 Burke kills Virgil Minkler, leader of the Cougars and Mayor of Fall's End, opens the jail to Eden's Gate, and kills himself.
 The Cougars suffer heavy losses repelling the cult and Whitehorse is captured.
 The Deputy defeats Faith, and she warns them before she dies that Joseph is right about the end of the world, but the Deputy will decide what happens in the end.
 The Deputy rescues Whitehorse from Faith's bunker and destroys the production of Bliss.

 Killing his Heralds prompts Joseph to call the Deputy for a final confrontation at his church.
 He has captured the Deputy's allies from the resistance groups, hypnotized them with Bliss and is holding Whitehorse, Hudson, and Pratt hostage.
-Joseph offers the Deputy the option of walking away with their friends unharmed on the condition that they leave him and Eden's Gate alone.
+Joseph offers the Deputy the option of walking away with his friends unharmed on the condition that he leaves him and Eden's Gate alone.